Practice self-care! Be kind to yourself! Put yourself first!

 You may not want to shower or get dressed every day, but simply the act of putting effort into your appearance makes you feel better about yourself.
 After all, it’s hard to feel your best still wearing yesterday’s pyjamas.

-Touching on the physical element of self-care, the quality of your sleep, staying hydrated, and eating right have a significant impact on your physical and mental health.
+The quality of your sleep, staying hydrated, and eating right have a significant impact on your physical and mental health.

 Even if it's a gloomy day, dress appropriately for the weather and get out there.
 The fresh oxygen will do you good and it's an easy way to get some exercise in by going for a walk!